Thursday, May 29, 2008

 In passing Calvary--

-To note the fashions--of the Cross--
+the fashions--of

-And how they're mostly worn--
+And how

-Still fascinated to presume
+to presume

-That Some--are like My Own--
+t Some--are like My Own--

 --Emily Dickinson